SOFIA observations of 30 Doradus: II -- Magnetic fields and large scale gas kinematics: Magnetic fields in 30 Doradus

 \subsection{Magnetic field morphology}

-Figure \ref{fig:LIC_maps} shows the geometry of the fields for all three bands (top to bottom), which is inferred from the polarization vectors.
+{Assuming grains are perfectly aligned with the B-fields}\footnote{We validate this assumption in the upcoming work (Tram et al. in prep.)}, Figure \ref{fig:LIC_maps} shows the geometry of the fields for all three bands (top to bottom), which is inferred from the polarization vectors.
 The background color is the original total intensity (Stokes I).
 One can see that there are two main regions in 30 Dor, these are North and South regions relative to the massive star cluster R$\,$136, whose center is located by the red star.
 The B-fields are complex but highly ordered, and show a curved feature around the peak intensity (or the peak gas density) in both the North and the South regions.
 The field lines are curved toward the central cluster.
 In addition, the field structure at the East-side of the peaked intensity in the North region looks like an hourglass.
 These behaviors are observed similarly in all three bands.
+The discrepancy among the three panels shown in Figure \ref{fig:LIC_maps} is mainly due to the fact that shorter wavelength has higher spatial resolution than longer ones.